 This indicator is also a good one to calculate to assess the success of past performance and to determine if the counter-measures should be continued or strengthened in the future, but it does exemplify the fact that the steam generators are not isolated components in the unit.
-The performance of other components have direct and indirect impact on the operation of the steam generators.
+The performances of other components have direct and indirect impact on the operation and cost effectiveness of the steam generators.